cryptocontrol/sentiment-trading-bot/README.md

 ### Introduction
-Whitebird is a crypto-trading bot written in Java (inspired by [Blackbird](https://github.com/butor/blackbird), powered by [CryptoControl.io](https://cryptocontrol.io)) that trades on the basis of the public sentiment of a coin.
+(WIP) Whitebird is a crypto-trading bot written in Java (inspired by [Blackbird](https://github.com/butor/blackbird), powered by [CryptoControl.io](https://cryptocontrol.io)) that trades on the basis of the public sentiment of a coin.
 If the coin sentiment is negative, Whitebird opens a short position on it.
 If the sentiment for a coin is positive, Whitebird goes long.

+Sentiment refers to the attitude expressed by an individual regarding a certain topic.
+This is especially relevant in trading, where so much of the change in price is dictated by emotions.

 Whitebird uses exchange APIs to open/close positions and uses the [CryptoControl Sentiment API](https://cryptocontrol.io/apis) to get the sentiment for a particular coin based on crypto news sources.

+Whitebird processes information from Twitter, Reddit & News articles and makes trading decisions on the basis of that.

 For the purposes of this bot, CryptoControl has created a temporary API key that can be used for free until **September 31st 2018**.
 To get your own Sentiment API key visit [https://cryptocontrol.io/apis](https://cryptocontrol.io/apis)